Disaster recovery information - Department of Human Services

 Bushfires happen every summer.
 They can start suddenly and destroy properties and lives without warning.

 The Sampson Flat bushfire in January 2015 burnt through 12,500 hectares in over six days, killed more than 900 animals and destroyed sheds, farms and 27 homes.
 There were no deaths but 134 people, mainly firefighters, were injured.
-The Insurance Council of Australian reported claims totalling $24.9 million shortly after the fire.
+The Insurance Council of Australia reported claims totalling $24.9 million shortly after the fire.

 The Pinery bushfire in November 2015 burnt out 82,600 hectares of land in the Balaklava and Roseworthy area in the mid north.
 Sadly there were fatalities as a result of this fire.
 The fire destroyed houses, outbuildings and also affected businesses.